Architecture Decisions: Documentation Governance

 • Co-design rituals with engineering: constraints surfaced early, no late-breaking blockers

-• Design system championship: contributed LeanIX-specific patterns during the SAP Horizon migration, and led a navigational patterns workshop that shaped how users access the Documents module across the platform
+• Design system championship: I contributed LeanIX-specific patterns during the SAP Horizon migration, and led a navigational patterns workshop that shaped how users access the Documents module across the platform

 Future opportunities